aliyun/terraform-provider-alicloud/website/docs/r/eci_container_group.html.markdown

 * `ports` - (Optional, ForceNew, Set) The structure of port.
 See [`ports`](#init_containers-ports) below.
 * `environment_vars` - (Optional, Set) The structure of environmentVars.
 See [`environment_vars`](#init_containers-environment_vars) below.
 * `volume_mounts` - (Optional, Set) The structure of volumeMounts.
 See [`volume_mounts`](#init_containers-volume_mounts) below.
+* `ready` - (Optional, Available since v1.208.0) Indicates whether the container passed the readiness probe.
+* `restart_count` - (Optional, Available since v1.208.0) The number of times that the container restarted.

 ### `init_containers-ports`